oherik/Waft/README.md

 # DAT255
-The repository for the group which for now is nameless, but is undoubtedly the best, in DAT255
+The repository for Alive and Clickin' in DAT255